 - Ocular rosacea

-Age-related macular degeneration is one of the other common conditions in New Jersey that we treat.
-This is a condition that occurs when the center portion of the retina is destroyed.
-This portion of the eye is known as the macula.
-The macula helps you see objects in detail, drive a car, and read.
+Age-related macular degeneration is one of the common eye diseases that we treat on a regular basis.
+This is a condition that occurs when the center portion of the retina experiences decay, leading to mild to severe vision loss in the center of the vision.
+The center of the eye is known as the macula.
+The macula helps you see objects in detail as well as experience the world around you from being able to drive to different places as well as take care of your personal hygiene.
 It also helps you recognize colors and faces.

 Hypertension is most commonly referred to as high blood pressure.
 High blood pressure is not only a chronic condition but it puts you at risk for a number of other conditions.
 People who have high blood pressure are at risk for developing heart disease, kidney failure, and stroke.

 Conjunctivitis occurs when the outer membrane of the eye becomes infected.
 It is referred to as pink eye.
 Conjunctivitis can be caused by a viral or bacterial infection.
-This condition is contagious.
+This condition is contagious but treatable with antibiotics or antiviral medication.

 Blepharitis is a condition that causes inflammation of the eyelids.
-There is a gland in the eyelid that produces oil.
-If too much oil is produced, then this condition can be a result.
-It may also be caused by an allergic reaction or bacterial infection.
-It can cause irritation and burning of the eyelids.
+It may be caused by an allergic reaction or bacterial infection, as well as issues with the natural oil production of the skin on the eyelids and around the eyes.
+Blepharitis commonly causes irritation and burning of the eyelids.